sdepold/jquery-rss/README.md

 # jquery.rss

-This plugin can be used to read a RSS feed (via the Google Feed API) and transform it into a custom piece of HTML.
+This plugin can be used to read a RSS feed and transform it into a custom piece of HTML.

 ## Note about feedrapp.info